 By 2017 the city’s former deputy city treasurer was convicted of stealing nearly $4 million dollars over two decades.

-2UrbanGirls initiated a public records request in 2016 for checks written under the city managers purview from January 2013 through December 31, 2015.
+2UrbanGirls initiated public records request in 2016 for checks written under the city manager’s purview from January 2013 through December 31, 2015.

-A review of the warrants show a large amount of checks being written to the city’s water department and zero to the city’s trash hauler, despite them changing in 2015.
+A review of the warrants shows a large number of checks being written to the city’s water department and zero to the city’s trash hauler, despite them changing in 2015.
 City Hall insiders say a lawsuit could be imminent over the nonpayment of the trash collection fees.
-The cost to obtain a copy of the city’ trash contract is $104.00.
+The cost to obtain a copy of the city’s trash contract is $104.00.